 Toss them into the same bowl as the carrots, shallots and garlic.

-Next toss the halved tomatoes, quartered zucchini and yellow squash and the diced red pepper in olive oil and kosher salt.
+Next toss 1/2 a pint of halved tomatoes, 1 quartered zucchini and yellow squash and 1/2 a diced red pepper in olive oil and kosher salt.

 Now is a good time to drop in the pasta and cook as directed.